cristinadobre/cristinadobre.github.io/projects.md

 I have to say, I was very nervous about presenting it, but after that, I had lots of fun attending the rest of the conference.
 I could see in person some of the researchers I follow a lot such as [Catherine Pelachaud](http://pages.isir.upmc.fr/~pelachaud/), [Stacy Marsella](http://stacymarsella.org/Stacy_Marsella_Homepage/Stacy_Marsella_Homepage.html), [Jonathan Gratch](https://people.ict.usc.edu/~gratch/), [Rosalind Picard](https://www.media.mit.edu/people/picard/publications/), [Daniel McDuff](http://alumni.media.mit.edu/~djmcduff/) and many others.

-There were three key-note speakers Simon Baron-Cohen, Lisa Feldman Barrett and Thomas Ploetz.
+There were three keynote speakers Simon Baron-Cohen, Lisa Feldman Barrett and Thomas Ploetz.
 All three were very insightful, however, Lisa Feldman Barrett gave a very on-point presentation on the machines perceiving emotions.
-[The key-note recording](https://www.youtube.com/watch?v=gPPHgeJHRF8) is on Youtube and, do have a look if you're interested in this subject.
+[The keynote recording](https://www.youtube.com/watch?v=gPPHgeJHRF8) is on Youtube and, do have a look if you're interested in this subject.
 After the conference, I read her book [*How Emotions are Made*](https://lisafeldmanbarrett.com/books/how-emotions-are-made/) which was a very very good and easy-to-follow book.

 ---